jayleighton/quiz-game/README.md

 3. Click on the Code button at the top right of the screen and select HTTPS, SSH, or GitHub CLI
 4. Copy the link
 5. Open the terminal on your code editor in the directory where the project needs to be cloned
-6. Enter 'git clone' into the terminal and paste the Github link
+6. Enter `git clone` into the terminal and paste the Github link
 7. Press enter to clone the repository

 #### How to fork the repository
 To fork the Quiz Game Repository:

 1. Log in to Github
-2. Go to the repository for this website, jayleighton/quiz-game
+2. Go to the repository for this project, jayleighton/quiz-game
 3. Select Fork at the top of the screen

 ### How to deploy the game